Statistical inference in two-stage observation models including algorithmic randomness: Examples

-Our results so far concerned inference for the least squares parameter $\beta_n$, which minimizes the least squares objective $\beta\to\|y_n-X_n\beta\|_2^2$ for the full dataset $X_n,y_n$.
-To connect our results to classical statistical inference, we now explore the applicability of our methods to inference on the true \emph{regression parameter} $\beta_n^*$ in a standard \emph{linear regression model} $y_n = X_n \beta_n^* + \tilde{r}_n$.
-Here $\tilde{r}_n$ is random noise, and $X_n$ can be either random or deterministic.
+Our results so far concerned inference for the least squares parameter $\beta_n$, which minimizes the least squares objective $\beta\mapsto\|y_n-X_n\beta\|_2^2$ for the full dataset $X_n,y_n$.
+To connect our results to classical statistical inference, in \Cref{pm} we show the applicability of our methods to inference on the regression parameter in a standard linear regression model.